 Last but not least, don’t think of this as a one-off step.
 This is a living dimension of the Lean transformation framework and has to be checked regularly.
 You need to constantly ask yourselves whether the problem you started solving is still worth solving.
 You have to be agile and be able to change course, should the situation requires it.

-Answering this question should provide the list of process improvements to be made.
-Be warned though – this should not be a specification telling everyone how to improve their process, but rather a general outline of the processes that have to be improved.
+Answering this question should provide a list of process improvements to be made.
+Be warned, though – this should not be a specification telling everyone how to improve their process, but rather a general outline of the processes that have to be improved.

 In other words, the concrete process improvements being implemented have to support the larger goal.
 Improving things for the sake of improving is not what you should be after.

 The criteria for success should also be listed, as the people doing the real work need to know what is acceptable and what not.

 As shown in the image at the beginning of the article, process improvement is one of the pillars of the Lean transformation model.